 After spending a few years dabbling with rudimentary 3-d programs and working on small projects using the Amiga, I started doing more drawing.
 My love affair with 3-d began to wane, as my attentions shifted back to the 2-d arena.
 Ironically, the world went the exact opposite direction and began producing large scale features in 3-d with teams of hundreds of animators.

-Be that as it may, and when it comes right down to it….
-I’d rather draw.
+Be that as it may, and when it comes right down to it….most times, I’d rather draw.
+But 3d is a medium in which I continue to refresh my skills.

 Inbred Jed - Spec project for MTV - early 90s

-As any animator can tell you, animation is a love of the art, and the art of the sacrifice.
+As any animator can tell you, animation is a love of the art, a love of the process and the art of the sacrifice.
 Caffeine and bad music are a staple for projects with near-impossible deadlines and endless pressure to not only meet the challenge, but to walk away proud of the effort and the finished project.
 In the end, the work is fun.
 But it is work.
 Lots of it.

 In a perfect world, if I could work full-time on my own animation projects, I don’t think I’d ever quit.